Hostess Brands (NASDAQ:TWNK) Stock Rating Lowered by Zacks Investment Research

-Hostess Brands (NASDAQ:TWNK) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Wednesday, Zacks.com reports.
+Hostess Brands (NASDAQ:TWNK) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Tuesday, Zacks.com reports.

 According to Zacks, “Hostess Brands, Inc. is involved in developing, manufacturing, marketing, selling and distributing sweet goods primarily in the United States.
 The company produces new and classic treats which includes Ding Dongs, Ho Hos, Donettes, Fruit Pies as well as Twinkies and CupCakes.
 Hostess Brands, Inc. is based in Kansas City, Missouri. “

-Separately, Stephens began coverage on Hostess Brands in a report on Tuesday, May 18th.
+Separately, Stephens began coverage on Hostess Brands in a research note on Tuesday, May 18th.
 They issued an “overweight” rating and a $18.00 price objective for the company.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $17.00.
+Three analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and an average target price of $17.00.

-Hostess Brands (NASDAQ:TWNK) last released its quarterly earnings data on Sunday, May 16th.
-The company reported $0.20 earnings per share for the quarter, topping the consensus estimate of $0.19 by $0.01.
-Hostess Brands had a return on equity of 6.65% and a net margin of 8.58%.
-The business had revenue of $265.40 million during the quarter, compared to analysts’ expectations of $256.74 million.
-During the same quarter last year, the business posted $0.14 EPS.
-The business’s revenue was up 9.0% on a year-over-year basis.
-Equities analysts forecast that Hostess Brands will post 0.84 EPS for the current year.
+Hostess Brands (NASDAQ:TWNK) last issued its quarterly earnings results on Sunday, May 16th.
+The company reported $0.20 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.19 by $0.01.
+The business had revenue of $265.40 million during the quarter, compared to the consensus estimate of $256.74 million.
+Hostess Brands had a net margin of 8.58% and a return on equity of 6.65%.
+The firm’s quarterly revenue was up 9.0% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.14 EPS.
+Research analysts forecast that Hostess Brands will post 0.84 earnings per share for the current year.

-In related news, insider Andrew Wilson Jacobs sold 166,797 shares of the firm’s stock in a transaction that occurred on Friday, June 4th.
+In other news, insider Andrew Wilson Jacobs sold 166,797 shares of Hostess Brands stock in a transaction dated Friday, June 4th.
 The stock was sold at an average price of $15.96, for a total transaction of $2,662,080.12.
-Following the completion of the transaction, the insider now owns 103,250 shares of the company’s stock, valued at approximately $1,647,870.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-0.73% of the stock is owned by company insiders.
+Following the completion of the sale, the insider now directly owns 103,250 shares in the company, valued at approximately $1,647,870.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+0.73% of the stock is currently owned by company insiders.

-Institutional investors have recently bought and sold shares of the business.
-JPMorgan Chase & Co. increased its holdings in shares of Hostess Brands by 6.3% in the 1st quarter.
-JPMorgan Chase & Co. now owns 484,441 shares of the company’s stock worth $6,947,000 after purchasing an additional 28,652 shares in the last quarter.
-BNP Paribas Arbitrage SA increased its holdings in shares of Hostess Brands by 3.9% in the 1st quarter.
-BNP Paribas Arbitrage SA now owns 298,404 shares of the company’s stock worth $4,279,000 after purchasing an additional 11,068 shares in the last quarter.
-Renaissance Technologies LLC increased its holdings in shares of Hostess Brands by 11.1% in the 1st quarter.
-Renaissance Technologies LLC now owns 2,447,010 shares of the company’s stock worth $35,090,000 after purchasing an additional 244,500 shares in the last quarter.
-Palouse Capital Management Inc. increased its holdings in shares of Hostess Brands by 35.0% in the 1st quarter.
-Palouse Capital Management Inc. now owns 18,024 shares of the company’s stock worth $258,000 after purchasing an additional 4,668 shares in the last quarter.
-Finally, Truist Financial Corp increased its holdings in shares of Hostess Brands by 28.1% in the 4th quarter.
-Truist Financial Corp now owns 34,237 shares of the company’s stock worth $501,000 after purchasing an additional 7,515 shares in the last quarter.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Champlain Investment Partners LLC raised its holdings in Hostess Brands by 2.0% during the first quarter.
+Champlain Investment Partners LLC now owns 10,867,630 shares of the company’s stock valued at $155,842,000 after buying an additional 215,310 shares in the last quarter.
+BlackRock Inc. raised its stake in shares of Hostess Brands by 1.4% in the 1st quarter.
+BlackRock Inc. now owns 10,573,405 shares of the company’s stock valued at $151,622,000 after acquiring an additional 148,051 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its position in Hostess Brands by 3.8% during the first quarter.
+Dimensional Fund Advisors LP now owns 7,958,547 shares of the company’s stock worth $114,128,000 after purchasing an additional 293,282 shares during the period.
+Millennium Management LLC grew its holdings in Hostess Brands by 8.1% during the first quarter.
+Millennium Management LLC now owns 5,052,768 shares of the company’s stock valued at $72,457,000 after purchasing an additional 377,150 shares during the last quarter.
+Finally, Westwood Holdings Group Inc. raised its position in shares of Hostess Brands by 29.0% in the first quarter.
+Westwood Holdings Group Inc. now owns 3,368,933 shares of the company’s stock valued at $48,310,000 after purchasing an additional 757,572 shares during the period.

 Hostess Brands, Inc, a packaged food company, develops, manufactures, markets, sells, and distributes snack products in the United States.
 The company provides a range of snack cakes, donuts, sweet rolls, breakfast pastries, cookies, snack pies, sweet baked goods, wafers, bread and buns, frozen retail products, danishes, honey buns, coffee cakes, and sugar-free products.